-- 8.12 Policy DM10 of the Croydon Local Plan (2018) requires the siting, layout and form of new development to respect the character and appearance of existing areas.
+8.13 Policy DM10 of the Croydon Local Plan (2018) requires the siting, layout and form of new development to respect the character and appearance of existing areas.
 Policy SP4.1 indicates that the Council will require all new development to contribute to enhancing a sense of place and improving the character of the area.
 Policies SP4.1 and SP4.2 also require development to be of a high quality which respects and enhances local character.
-Policies D2, D3, D4 and D5 of the London Plan (2021) are also of relevance. - 8.13 London Plan Policy H2 requires boroughs to recognise that local character evolves over time and will need to change in appropriate locations to accommodate additional housing on small sites.
+Policies D2, D3, D4 and D5 of the London Plan (2021) are also of relevance.